sahitpj/Wiener-Filter/README.md

 - F is the Power Spectral Density of the Noise function
 - |N|^2/|F|^2 = k

-However given we don't we have the input image and the noise function, we estimate the value.
-The following model runs the wiener filter on a dataset of images and given the SNR (Signal Noise Ratio) Metric, we determine the best value of k.
+However given we don't we have the input image and the noise function.
+We thus estimate the value of k and apply that to our weiner filter.

+Our model works on two optimization methods for k.

 #### Example - 1